-About the kybun Cirrus Sole: Even More Comfortable to Wear
+About the kybun Cirrus and Tropo Soles: Even More Comfortable to Wear

-The Cirrus sole still has a springy "walk on air" effect produced by a honeycomb structure which creates an air cushion between the feet and ground -- but less so, by design, with a much lower profile.
+The Cirrus sole and its new successor, the Tropo, both still have a springy 'walk on air' effect produced by a honeycomb structure which creates an air cushion between the feet and ground -- but less so, by design, with a much lower profile.

-Because they only have about 70% of the air-cushioning found in the Nimbus sole, all the shoes with a Cirrus sole also come with a removable insole to provide additional cushioning (which might be particularly important for people suffering from heel pain, for example.)
-That's also the case for the successor to the Cirrus: the Tropo sole.
+Because they only have about 70% of the air-cushioning found in the Nimbus sole, all the shoes with a Cirrus or a Tropo sole also come with a removable insole to provide additional cushioning (which might be particularly important for people suffering from heel pain, for example.)

 The Cirrus and Tropo soles also have a different tread pattern (shown here) than both the original wider Nimbus and the next generation of Slim Foot or Stratus soles.
 This new tread pattern is quite well-suited for squeaky floors like gym floors or linoleum.